marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

   </figcaption>
 </figure>

-Due the sequential mining nature, transaction fees work as a priority index for miners order transaction orders to mine.
+Due the sequential mining nature, transaction fees work as a priority index to miners order transaction orders to mine.
 In the end, transaction fees turn the Blockchain into a priority queue for background processing, resembling somehow existing Message Queues such as RabbitMQ and ZeroMQ.
 The only difference is that